The Ultimate in Recycling

 Education and Simple Burial by Earnest Morgan (Upper Access, 2001)

 Coming to Rest: A Guide to Caring for Our Own Dead,

 an Alternative to the Commercial Funeral by Julie Wiskind

 Caring for the Dead: Your Final Act of Love by Lisa

 Wendy Priesnitz is the

-Editor of Natural Life Magazine and a journalist with more than 40 years of experience.
+editor of Natural Life Magazine, a writer, and journalist with more than 45 years of experience.